Frequently asked questions

 Where can I find datasets available through FEGA Sweden?

-The most common way for researchers to find data in FEGA Sweden is through the EGA website, where researchers can search and browse studies and datasets.
+The most common way for researchers to find data available through FEGA Sweden is through the EGA website, where researchers can search and browse studies and datasets.

 Datasets are also described on the FEGA Sweden catalogue, where dataset pages link onward to the corresponding EGA record on the EGA website where applicable.
-In addition, FEGA Sweden datasets are listed on Researchdata.se, the national research data portal, where public metadata can also be discovered.
+In addition, FEGA Sweden datasets are listed on Researchdata.se, the national research data portal, where public descriptions of the data can also be found.

-The sensitive data files themselves are not available for direct download; access to files requires an approved access request according to the access conditions for the dataset.
+Sensitive data files are not available for direct download.
+Access to files requires an approved access request according to the access conditions for the dataset.